-More recent enhancements lead to the introduction of metal detectable polymers, detectable by conventional metal detection systems.
+More recent enhancements lead to the introduction of metal detectable plastics and rubbers, detectable by conventional metal detection systems.
 This remains probably the most common format of detectable polymer.

-Moving on from metal detection systems, X-ray detectors are becoming increasingly popular in the food industry.
-Compared to metal detection systems, they have the advantage that they primarily rely upon density differences to food products and hence are able to detect a range of additional foreign bodies such as glass, ceramic, bone etc. It is possible to significantly enhance the X-ray detectability of conventional polymers and hence utilise this technique to allow successful detection also of polymer foreign bodies.
+The use of X-ray detectors is becoming increasingly popular in the food industry.
+Compared to metal detection systems, X-ray detection systems hold the advantage that they primarily rely upon density differences to food products.
+Henceforth they are able to detect a range of additional foreign bodies such as glass, ceramic, bone etc. It is possible to significantly enhance the X-ray detectability of conventional polymers and hence utilise this technique to allow successful detection also of polymer foreign bodies.

 Supported by a range of twin-screw extruders, z-blade mixers and injection moulding machines, all manufacturing demands can be supported in-house, from product development through the full production of polymer compound/masterbatch.

-All manufacturing capabilities are backed-up by a fully equipped test lab, possessing facilities to characterise mechanical, physical and detectability properties of compounds and end-products.
+All manufacturing capabilities are backed-up by a fully equipped testing lab, possessing facilities to characterise mechanical, physical and detectability properties of compounds and end-products.